Thank you for your response

 Also, the bank or the payment system provider is mandated to not levy any charges or merchant discount rate on the customers as well as merchants for using the methods of payments prescribed under section 269SU.
 The Reserve Bank of India and banks have to absorb the costs incurred towards these modes of payment.

 In a case where a person who is covered by the provisions of section 269SU fails to provide the facility of payment under the prescribed modes, such person would be liable for a penalty of Rs 5,000 for every day during which the failure or non-availability of the facility.
+However, no penalty would be levied if the person installs and operationalises the prescribed payment facility by 31 January 2020.
+The penalty of Rs 5,000 per day would be leviable from 1 February 2020.

 The authority to impose the penalty vests with the Joint Commissioner of Income Tax.
 Such a person would be ordinarily issued a show-cause notice to prove why penalty should not be imposed for non-compliance.
 Also, the Joint Commissioner may not impose a penalty if the person defaulting with the provisions of section 269SU proves that there were good and sufficient reasons for such failure.